NikhilTarte-Arm/bashGPT/README.md

 bashgpt/
 ├── install_env.sh         # Installer script for dependencies and environment setup (Ubuntu-specific) └── scripts/               # Directory containing various bash scripts powered by ChatGPT
-    ├── run_bench_avg      # Example script: runs a benchmark executable 10 times and averages the results using ChatGPT └── new_script         # Placeholder for future scripts
+    ├── bavg      # Example script: runs a benchmark executable 24 times and averages the results using ChatGPT └── new_script         # Placeholder for future scripts
 ```